yochannah/carpentries.org/pages/core-team-projects.md

 - Developed an FAQ page to help people navigate the differences between the types of workshops offered
 - Created a Self-Organised resource section in the HandBook to help coordinate Self-Organised workshops
 - Developed the Supporting Instructor Role to offer more opportunities for instructors to teach
-- Updated the Centrally Organised Workshop to include Supporting Instructor
+- Updated the Centrally-Organised Workshop to include Supporting Instructor
 - Updated all email templates to include online verbiage

 </details>